contentauth/c2pa-python/docs/intents.md

 }, context=ctx) as builder:

     # The Builder auto-creates a parent from the source stream
-    # and generates a c2pa.opened action for it
+    # and generates a c2pa.opened action for it.

-    # Add a component ingredient manually
+    # Add a component ingredient manually.
     with open("overlay.png", "rb") as overlay:
         builder.add_ingredient(
             {